rurounigit/hootspot/README.md

 ![HootSpot AI Logo](public/images/icons/icon128_onwhite.png)

+**I started building this extension frustrated by the level of information manipulation in news articles and political statements.**

-**HootSpot is a privacy-focused Chrome Extension that uses the Google Gemini API to help you identify and understand a wide range of psychological, rhetorical, and political manipulation tactics in any text.**
+**Initially, I was relying on a 'Dictionary of Rhetorical Manipulation' that I had assembled myself.
+But it turned out, a more non-deterministic system gave much richer results with more convincing reasoning.
+HootSpot is a Chrome Extension that uses the Google Gemini API to help you identify and understand a wide range of psychological, rhetorical, and political manipulation tactics in any text.**

 [![React](https://img.shields.io/badge/React-19-blue?logo=react)](https://react.dev/)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5.4-blue?logo=typescript)](https://www.typescriptlang.org/)